Museum of Black Joy: Early life and career

 Andrea Walls is a 57-year-old poet, photographer, and Philadelphia native.
 Before creating the digital experience, she was a Pushcart Prize-nominated poet.
 After studying photography for 2 years, she began blogging photos of everyday activities concerning African-Americans outside her house in West Philadelphia.
 Walls grew up in Cobbs Creek, West Philadelphia, and many of her first blogged photographs were of images that evoked memories of her own childhood, such as kids playing in the streets, adults socializing in a park, and patrons at restaurants.
-More than 40% of Philadelphia's population is African-American, giving Walls great exposure to Black culture.
-Philadelphia is also the location of the African American Museum in Philadelphia, which opened in 1976 as the first city-funded institution in America to showcase the life of African-Americans.
 Walls hoped to be able to document Black life before the effects of gentrification disallowed her from doing so.
 In the past, she has worked with organizations such as the Writers Room at Drexel University and the Studio Museum in Harlem.
 Her work has been supported by organizations such as the Colored Girls Museum, the Studio Museum in Harlem, the Women's Mobile Museum, the Eastern State Penitentiary, and Mural Arts Philadelphia.

 In October 2021, Walls was chosen as the recipient of the MIT & Black Public Media Visiting Arts Program hosted by MIT's OpenDocLab.
-As an OpenDocLab fellow, Walls will present a final project in April 2022 at the PitchBLACK event.
+As an OpenDocLab fellow, Walls planned to present a final project in April 2022 at the PitchBLACK event.
 Walls and alternate recipient Ngardy Conteh George have received $7,500 in funding for their projects and to participate in the fellowship.